SaKinLord/legal-rag-uscis/README.md

     *Example Queries (from assignment PDF):*
     *   `How do recent AAO decisions evaluate an applicant's Participation as a Judge service criteria?`
     *   `What characteristics of national or international awards persuade the AAO that they constitute 'sustained acclaim'?`
-4. The system will process your query, retrieve relevant context, and generate an answer with citations.
+4. The system will display detailed processing information (if logging is enabled in `rag_enhanced.py`) and then the LLM's answer with citations.
-5. After the answer is displayed, you will be prompted for another query.
-6. To exit the application, type `quit` or `exit` at the query prompt and press Enter.
+5. Type `quit` or `exit` to stop.

 ## 5. Advanced Components & Testing (Optional)